boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pyramid-chart.md

 ![Pyramid Series Settings](/static/assets/visualizing-data/visualization-widgets/images/pyramid-chart/series-settingsfixed.png)

 >**Note**: If the invalid columns and rows are given, the rows and columns reset to their default value.
-For example: If you are given the number of rows as 6 and the number of columns as 5 but your data count is only 20.
+For example, if you are given the number of rows as 6 and the number of columns as 5 but your data count is only 20.
 In this case, the rows and columns will reset to their default value.

 #### Legend Settings